Erectile Dysfunction Treatment in Los Angeles, CA

 - Mild and temporary visual effects

 Local medication delivered directly into the penis may be a good choice for men with ED due to neurogenic (nerve) damage, low hormone levels, or psychogenic causes.
 It is also a good option for men who can’t take oral medication.
-There are two delivery systems: injections and urethral suppositories, also called MUSE (Medicated Urethral System for Erection)… Both deliver the a drug or combination of drugs that relax smooth muscle tissue to allow sufficient blood flow for erection.
+There are two delivery systems: injections and urethral suppositories, also called MUSE (Medicated Urethral System for Erection)… Both deliver a drug or combination of drugs that relax smooth muscle tissue to allow sufficient blood flow for erection.
 The most common approved drug is alprostadil (a form of prostaglandin).
 Other effective drug combinations may include various formulations of papaverine, phentolamine, and protastaglandin.

 Injections for ED are given directly into the penis with a very fine-gauge needle.
 The idea may pose a psychological hurdle, but the method is virtually painless and is easily learned under supervision of a clinical professional.
 Erection begins in 5-20 minutes and lasts 30-90 minutes.
 They may be prescribed for penile rehabilitation after prostate cancer surgery as well as for chronic ED from other causes.
 However, in cases where the blood supply is compromised, or there is venous leakage whereby an erection can’t be sustained, injections are unlikely to help.